macchiati/unicode-reports/README.md

 # Unicode Reports

 This is a work area for edcom.
-Note that the actual reports are located at: <https://www.unicode.org/reports/>
+Note that the released versions of reports are located at: <https://www.unicode.org/reports/>

 Browsing within this repo you can see the source HTML files for the various reports.
 To view one of the HTML files from this repo as a Web page, go to <https://unicode-org.github.io/unicode-reports/> and browse from there.